1996-2006

 Walker Evans

-Paul Graham (UK, 1956) belongs to group of photographers born in the 1950’s, who form the last generation to engage with photographic practise before it became part of the contemporary art world.
-Whilst later image makers would approach the medium as ‘artists using photography’, this grouping - which includes Nan Goldin, Andreas Gursky, Rineke Djikstra, Thomas Struth and Philip-Lorca DiCorcia - committed themselves to the medium at a time when it not an artistic strategy, but an expresssion of a visual consciousness of our world.
+Paul Graham (UK, 1956) belongs to that generation of photographers who were amongst the last to engage with the medium before it became part of the broader contemporary art world.
+Whilst later photographic based artists would approach the medium as ‘artists using photography’, this unaffiliated grouping - which includes such luminaries as Nan Goldin, Andreas Gursky, Rineke Djikstra, Thomas Struth and Philip-Lorca DiCorcia - engaged with the medium at a time when it was not simply a component in an artists' repertoire, but unique artistic territory in its own right.

-Graham was among the first photographers to unite contemporary colour practise with the classic genre of 'social documentary'.
-In 1981/2 he completed 'A1 - The Great North Road', a series of colour photographs from along the length of the British A1 road, which had a transformative effect on the black and white tradition that had dominated British art photography to that point.
+At the beginning of the 1980's Graham was among the first photographers to unite contemporary colour practise with the 'documentary' genre.
+In 1981/2 he completed 'A1 - The Great North Road', a series of colour photographs from the length of the British A1 road, which had a transformative effect on the black and white tradition that dominated British photography to that point.
 This work, along with his other photographs of the 1980's - the colour images of unemployment offices in 'Beyond Caring' (1984-85), and the sectarian marked landscape of Northern Ireland in 'Troubled Land' (1984-86) - were pivotal in reinvigorating and expanding this area of photographic practice, by both broadening it's visual language, and questioning how such photography might operate.
-Photographers such as Martin Parr made the switch to colour soon after, and a new school of British Photography evolved with the subsequent colour work of Richard Billingham, Tom Wood, Paul Seawright, Anna Fox, Simon Norfolk, Nick Waplington, etc.
+Many UK photographers moved to colour soon after, and a new school of Colour Photography evolved with the subsequent colour work of Richard Billingham, Tom Wood, Paul Seawright, Anna Fox, Simon Norfolk, Nick Waplington, etc.

-Since then Graham has continued to explore the fertile territory where the documentary and artistic aspects of photography coalesce, often tackling difficult subject matter for a medium that is firmly based in the observable world.
-'New Europe' (1988-1993) used a poetic flow of images to look at the tension between the shadow of history and the rush to an economic superstate in Western Europe.
-'Empty Heaven' (1989-1995), considers the relationship between historical trauma and the childish fantasy world in Japan - themes that would later become central to the "Superflat" movement of contemporary Japanese art.
-More recently his work has reflected an examination of what we expect from a photographic image, be it a portrait - as in the hard:soft images of young people in 'End of an Age' (1996-98); or questioning what actually registers in our consciousness, with 'American Night' (1998-2003), which reflected the social fracture of American society through overexposed, near invisible white images.
-Most recently Graham completed 'a shimmer of possibility' (2004-2006) that embraces overlooked moments of life in todays United States, whilst also examining photography's ability to compress or expand time, through flowing sequences of images.
+Since then Graham moved outside of his UK homeland, but continued to explore the fertile territory where the descriptive and artistic aspects of photography coalesce, often tackling difficult subject matter for a medium that engages with the observable world.
+'New Europe' (1988-1993) used images to look at the tension between the shadow of history and the rush to an economic superstate in Western Europe.
+'Empty Heaven' (1989-1995), considers the relationship between historical trauma and the dream-like fantasy world in Japan - themes that would later become central to the 'Superflat' movement of contemporary Japanese art.
+More recently his work has reflected an examination of what we expect from a photographic image, be it a portrait - as in the hard:soft images of young people in 'End of an Age' (1996-98); or what actually registers in our sight with 'American Night' (1998-2003), which reflected the landscape and social fracture of America through overexposed, near invisible white images.
+Graham moved to the United States in 2002, where he completed 'a shimmer of possibility' (2004-2006) which embraces quotidian life in todays United States, whilst examining time's role in still photography through extended sequences of images.
+Most recently, 'The Present', completed this trilogy of works in the USA, with doubled moments taken unstaged from the streets of New York.
+These diptych works are separated only by a fraction of a second, yet highly specific focus shifts awareness across the images.